 Miners regularly looked to the latest best opportunity.
 Some saw their options there in Galeyville Arizona, a town officially established at the end of 1880.3 Cowboys also frequented the town, as they roamed throughout Southeast Arizona.
 Curly Bill Brocius was associated with this community - but not for mining!
 We'll discover one of his escapades there, getting to know a bit more about his true personality.

 John H. Galey was from Titusville, Pennsylvania.1 He was president of the Texas Consolidated Mining & Smelting Co.3 Silver and lead were the ores gotten from their claims, that was their specialty.

 In mid December of 1880 about 200 people were living in Galeyville Arizona.
 Some were there to mine, but others were about to open businesses.6 Aiming to supply the needs of the local miners.
-Mrs. Dickinson built a hotel which was nearly ready.
+Mrs. Dickinson built a hotel which was nearly ready by the end of that year.
 Houses were being built.
 More people were coming in each day.

 By the end of January 1880 a Phoenix newspaper had taken note of this booming new town.
 They gave an assessment:

 Glowing reports of the mining status reached Arizona newspapers in the first part of 1881.
 Galeyville Arizona was booming!
 The Post Office was official on January 6, 1881.3

 A writer to the Arizona Weekly Citizen reported that two other Mining Companies came to town.
 Between the three mining enterprises, plus individual claims, he estimated at least 800 claims were being worked.

 The local paper, the Galeyville Bulletin, promoted their town's mining operations.
 They said it would be better than what could be developed in the Tombstone area because of their location.
 They were on the Eastern foothills of the Chiricahua Mountains.
 They had ready access to running streams and lots of timber.
 Ideal resources for the needs of mining companies.7